-Cloud elasticity is commonly used to refer to the degree to which public cloud services can adapt dynamically to grow or shrink in response to changing resource demands.
+Cloud elasticity is commonly used to refer to the degree to which public cloud providers can adapt dynamically to grow or shrink in response to changing resource demands.

 Cloud elasticity is one of the fundamental properties of public cloud computing services.
-The more elastic a computing service is, the quicker it is able to expand or contract to varying resource demands — ideally without impacting end-user performance.
-The goal of this capability is to automatically solve a common age-old system design problem: the trade-off between forward capacity planning, and cost-efficiency.
+The more elastic cloud services are, the quicker they are able to expand or contract to varying resource demands — ideally without impacting end-user performance.
+The goal of cloud elasticity is to automatically solve a common age-old system design problem: the trade-off between forward capacity planning and cost-efficiency.

 Traditionally, when designing a system, engineers and architects would need to plan for and provision sufficient computing capacity in order to handle the maximum possible peaks in demand.
 For a retailer or bank, for example, this could be the annual Black Friday sales when the number of users visiting a website and making purchases is likely to be at their absolute peak.

 Of course, the problem with this approach is that Black Friday occurs just once a year, and there are 364 other days in the year where this level of capacity may not be required.
-Having this be the existing infrastructure and relying on resource over-provisioning isn't cost-effective and often means that companies have provisioned resources far in excess of that required to serve the number of users at any given time.
+Having this be the existing infrastructure and relying on resource over-provisioning isn't cost-effective and often means that companies have provisioned computing resources far in excess of those required to serve the number of users at any given time.

-Cloud scalability is an important enabler of elasticity — it's the ability to increase the capacity of a given system without impacting performance.
-Usually, scalability is referred to across two distinct dimensions, vertical scalability or horizontal scalability:
+Cloud scalability is an important enabler of cloud elasticity — it's the ability to increase the capacity of a given system without impacting performance.
+Usually, cloud scalability is referred to across two distinct dimensions, vertical scalability or horizontal scalability:

 Vertical scalability or scaling up, refers to adding more compute power to an existing system or virtual machine.
-For example, if we increased the size of our MongoDB instance from 2 cores to 4 cores, we would have scaled it vertically
+For example, if we increased the size of our MongoDB instance from two cores to four cores, we would have scaled it vertically

 Horizontal scalability or scaling down refers to adding additional compute instances, often of the same size, to the system.
 For example, if we added additional replicas to our existing MongoDB cluster, we would have scaled it horizontally

-With most modern public clouds, you can use a managed service, such as MongoDB Atlas, to make it easily scale applications both horizontally and vertically.
+With most modern public clouds, you can use managed cloud services, such as MongoDB Atlas, to make it easily scale a cloud-based application both horizontally and vertically.

 Scalability and elasticity have similarities, but important distinctions exist.
 Cloud scalability is a feature of cloud computing, particularly in the context of public clouds, that enables them to be elastic.
 If a cloud resource is scalable, then it enables stable system growth without impacting performance.

 This could mean adding additional virtual machines to an application, increasing the size of an existing database server, or increasing the number of available compute functions in a system with a serverless architecture.
 All of these features enable users to increase the number of resources available to a system in order to meet increasing demand.

-Elasticity is a feature of cloud computing that enables a system to scale automatically in response to demand for resources.
-An important concept of elasticity is the ability of a system to be able to rapidly add resources in order to meet peaks in demand, but also remove resources when they are no longer required in order to be cost-effective.
+Cloud elasticity is a feature that enables a system to scale automatically in response to demand for resources.
+An important concept of cloud elasticity is the ability of a system to be able to rapidly add more resources in order to meet peaks in demand, but also enables allocating fewer resources when they are no longer required in order to reduce cloud costs and be cost-effective.

-The ability to develop new applications in an elastic fashion is one of the key drivers behind the adoption of public clouds: the ability for systems to grow or shrink automatically in response to demand results in solutions that are both highly performant but also extremely cost-effective.
+The ability to develop new applications in an elastic fashion is one of the key drivers behind the adoption of a public cloud: the ability for systems to grow or shrink automatically in response to demand results in solutions that are both highly performant but also extremely cost-effective.

 In response to this, cloud platforms are investing significant effort in new products which make it easy for users to take advantage of the pay-as-you-go nature of their engagement model.

-Historically, elasticity referred only to the ability to auto-scale a fleet of virtual machines.
+Historically, cloud elasticity referred only to the ability to auto-scale a fleet of virtual machines.
 However, elasticity in cloud computing has grown.
-A broad range of products offer capabilities which allow them to dynamically and in real-time respond to demand:
+A broad range of products offer capabilities which allow them to leverage cloud elasticity dynamically, and in real-time respond to demand: